 Thanks to advancements in breeding techniques, you can cross just about any dog breed with the Siberian Husky.

-Each of these mixed breed dogs comes with a personality and appearance all its own.
+Each Husky mixed breed dog comes with a personality and appearance all its own.
 Which one will you be bringing home to your pack?

 Huskies are as friendly as it gets and makes terrible watchdogs.
 If you need a reliable protector, the Gerberian Shepsky might be perfect for you.